RooVetGit/Roo-Code-Docs/docs/features/shell-integration.md

 ### VS Code Shell Integration for Fish + Cygwin on Windows

-For fellow Windows users running Fish terminal within a Cygwin environment, here's how VS Code's shell integration working:
+For fellow Windows users running Fish terminal within a Cygwin environment, here's how VS Code's shell integration works:

 1.  **Locate the Shell Integration Script:**
     Open your Fish terminal *within VS Code* and run the following command: